LLC Income Tax Options for LLC Owners

-How Does a Single-owner LLC Pay Taxes?
+How a Single-owner LLC Pays Taxes

 An LLC with a single member/owner is taxed in the same way as a single owner business - a sole proprietor.
 Like the sole proprietor business, the single-member LLC files its tax return on Schedule C. The profit or loss from the Schedule C is included with the owner's personal tax return.

-How Does a Multiple-owner LLC Pay Taxes?
+How a Multiple-owner LLC Pays Taxes

 An LLC with more than one member (owner) pays taxes as a partnership. to file partnership taxes, the partnership files an information return on Form 1065 showing the total profit/loss from the partnership.
 Each partner receives a tax form (Schedule K-1) showing his or her portion of the partnership profit or loss.
 This Schedule K-1 income/loss is included with the owner's personal tax return.

 Income Taxes for LLC's Taxed as Corporations or S Corporations

 Now comes the complication: An LLC has two other options for paying income taxes - either as a corporation or an S corporation.